EU relations are a 'carcass', Russia says

 "The carcass of these relations was deliberately destroyed at the initiative of Brussels," he said.

-The EU and Russia used to hold twice-yearly summits and more than 20 lower-level dialogues.
+The EU and Russia used to hold two summits and some 20 lower-level dialogues each year.

-But in the past six years these contacts were reduced to "situational talks about Syria, the Iranian nuclear programme, or some other international situation rather than reviews of the relations with the EU, because there are almost no relations to speak of".
+But in the past six years these contacts were reduced to "situational talks about Syria, the Iranian nuclear programme, or some other international situation rather than reviews of the relations with the EU, because there are almost no relations to speak of", Lavrov said.

 For his part, Haavisto said it was Russia's invasion of Ukraine in 2014 which prompted economic and diplomatic EU sanctions on Russia.